Density matrix of chaotic quantum systems: Assumptions about density matrix

-Let us consider an isolated system with the Hamiltonian $\hat H$.
-Without loss of generality, we suppose $t=0$ as the initial time, at which the quantum state of the system is denoted by $\ket{s}$.
-According to quantum mechanics, the expectation value of an arbitrary observable evolves as
+Let us consider the real-time dynamics in an isolated system whose Hamiltonian is $\hat H$.
+Without loss of generality, we suppose $t=0$ to be the initial time.
+At $t=0$, the system is prepared in a pure quantum state $\ket{s}$.
+According to quantum mechanics, the time-dependent expectation value of an arbitrary observable can be expressed as